mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/cnrms.rst

    :widths: 20, 20, 40, 20, 20

    "Patients", "Many-to-One", "Multiple clinical notes can belong to one patient.", "Patient", "PatientID in the ClinicalNote table references PatientID in the Patient table."
+   "Derma", "Many-to-One", "Multiple clinical notes can belong to one patient.", "Patient", "PatientID in the ClinicalNote table references PatientID in the Patient table."

 API
 ^^^